Bicycle Accident Attorney Orange County

-For example, if the driver is 75 percent responsible and the biker 25 percent, under California law, the biker will get 75 percent of the damages.
+For instance, if the driver is 75 percent responsible for an unfortunate demise due to a negligent accident, and the biker 25 percent, under California law, the biker’s family will receive 75 percent of the compensation awarded for damages.

 How to Win a Bicycle Accident Lawsuit in California

 Proving fault is the crux of most bike accident lawsuits.
-To that end, victims typically accuse defendants, which can be individuals, governments, or manufacturers, of the following:
+To that end, accident victims typically accuse defendants in personal injury cases, which can be individuals, governments, or manufacturers, of the following:

 - Aggressive driving or road rage